 Grappa is a classic Italian spirit produced in the vineyards of Tuscany and elsewhere in northern Italy.
 It’s made from “pomace” – – the skins, seeds and stems left over from winemaking.
 Indeed, the word “grappa” comes from the word “graspa” which, in the Venetian dialect, refers to the grape stems.

 It’s said that 15th century farmers and peasants saved the pomace, fermented it and ran it through a distiller to make a strong alcoholic beverage to help them through the winter.
 It’s still an Italian tradition that we don’t waste anything.

 The drink was also thought to have curative properties.
 In World War One, Italian soldiers carried it in their flasks to sanitize their drinking water.
 No doubt, it worked because of the high alcohol content in grappa.
 Most grappas contain close to 40% alcohol, while some can be as high as 60%.

 What does grappa taste like?
-Generally speaking, grappa is clear in colour, potent and dry, with a flavor profile somewhat similar to cognac.
+Generally speaking, this spirit is clear in color, potent and dry, with a flavor profile somewhat similar to cognac.
 But the actual taste depends on the kind of grape pomace used to make it.
-For example, the mulch from the Sangiovese grapes in Chianti and Brunello wines will give grappa tones of sweet berries.
+For example, the mulch from the Sangiovese grapes in Chianti and Brunello wines will give it tones of sweet berries.
 Aging in oak barrels may add some smoother notes of vanilla or caramel.